DianeD/uno/README.md

         }
    ```

-**Send data to the Notification view**
+## Step 13: Set up SignalR

-This app uses SignalR to send updates to the Notification page.
+This app uses SignalR to send updates to the Notification view.

 1. Right-click the **GraphWebhooks** project and create a folder named **SignalR**.